GoogleCloudPlatform/pubsec-declarative-toolkit/solutions/landing-zone-v2/README.md

 ## Requirements
 1. Cloud identity has been deployed
-1. GCP IAM persmissions for the account executing this procedure:
+1. GCP IAM permissions for the account executing this procedure:
    - Org level:
       - Organization Admin
       - Folder Admin